VilagosKaposzta/PrismLauncher-Cracking-Guide-updated/README.md

+### Update to the update
+I (seemingly) found a fix for the update to 9.1.

 ### UPDATE
 Prism Launcher 9.0 and later has patched this, hence this guide is effectivly useless now, this **only** works on Prism Launcher versions below 9.0.
 For 9.0, I recommend just using a cracked fork of Prism like [this one](https://github.com/Diegiwg/PrismLauncher-Cracked/releases), which I heard is safe, but I'd recommend downloading directly through GitHub actions.

-# Add Offline Accounts to PrismLauncher Guide
+# Add Offline Accounts to PrismLauncher Guide (updated for 9.1)
 The steps on how to add cracked accounts on PrismLauncher w/o Microsoft login

-1) Download the source code by
+1) Install the official PrismLauncher from https://prismlauncher.org/download/windows/
-* On the source code click the colored 'code' button
-* Click Download ZIP
-2) Extract the ZIP (steps vary depending on your OS)
+* I recommend the portable version, so it keeps all its files in the same place.
+2) Click on the accounts.json file, and in the top right corner click the download button to download the file.
-3) Navigate to the PrismLauncher root diresctory locates in
-* Windows: Press Win+R and write "%appdata%\PrismLauncher"
+3) Move it to the Root directory: Press Win+R and write "%appdata%\PrismLauncher"
-* MacOS: Navigate to "~/Library/Application Support/PrismLauncher"
-* Linux (Base Package): Navigate to "~/.local/share/PrismLauncher"
-* Linux (Flatpak): Navigate to "~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher"
-5) Copy the file 'accounts.json' file in the ZIP and paste it there
-6) Now open PrismLauncher and add an offline account
+4) Open PrismLauncher and add an offline account, then set it as default.
+* DO NOT delete the original account (named XYZ).